-SNOWMEN is a humorous and heartfelt coming-of-age story about three unlikely heroes and the winter that changed their lives forever.
-After a surprising discovery in the snow catapults three...
+This is a humorous and heartfelt coming-of-age story about three unlikely heroes and the winter that changed their lives forever.
+After a surprising discovery in the snow catapults three ...

 See full summary »

-SNOWMEN is a humorous and heartfelt coming-of-age story about three unlikely heroes and the winter that changed their lives forever.
-After a surprising discovery in the snow catapults three small-town boys into the spotlight, the best friends hatch a plan to be remembered forever by setting a Guinness World Records® title.
-Along the way, the trio battles schoolyard bullies, unites their community and discovers that - while fame may be fleeting - true friendship lasts forever.
-The film stars Bobby Coleman (Last Song), Ray Liotta (Wild Hogs), Bobb'e J. Thompson (Role Models), Josh Flitter (Ace Ventura Jr.) and Christopher Lloyd (Back to the Future).
-Written by
+This is a humorous and heartfelt coming-of-age story about three unlikely heroes and the winter that changed their lives forever.
+After a surprising discovery in the snow catapults three small-town boys into the spotlight, the best friends hatch a plan to be remembered forever by setting a Guinness World Records title.
+Along the way, the trio battles schoolyard bullies, unites their community and discovers that, while fame may be fleeting, true friendship lasts forever.
+The film stars Bobby Coleman (The Last Song (2010)), Ray Liotta (Wild Hogs (2007)), Bobb'e J. Thompson (Role Models (2008)), Josh Flitter (Ace Ventura: Pet Detective, Jr. (2009)) and Christopher Lloyd (the Back to the Future trilogy).

-At the end of the scene where Billy, Howard, and Lucas are watching the TV news report of a body being found in the snow (06:22 to 08:54), director/screenwriter Robert Kirbyson mentions in the DVD director's commentary that Christian Martyn's real mother, Lori, is playing his screen mom.
-She spent February and March of 2009 in Park City, Utah, with Christian until filming wrapped.
+At the end of the scene where Billy (Bobby Coleman), Howard (Bobb'e J. Thompson), and Lucas (Christian Martyn) are watching the television news report of a body being found in the snow (06:22 to 08:54), Robert Kirbyson mentions in the DVD director's commentary, that Christian Martyn's real mother, Lori, is playing his screen mom.
+She spent February and March of 2009 in Park City, Utah, with Christian, until filming wrapped.
 See more »

 At 45:07 when a girl in the background bumps a snowman, it rocks briefly because many of the snowmen were Styrofoam shells, open from the back, held down by cinder blocks.
 See more »